james0zan/Slimmer/Readme.md

 Thus the users need to append it to the analyses chain for enabling the tracing.
-For facilitating this procedure, we built our own version of gold plugin ([tools/SlimmerGold](https://github.com/james0zan/Slimmer/tree/master/tools/SlimmerGold)) that has already been integrated with the instrumenting pass.
+For facilitating this procedure, we built our own version of gold plugin ([tools/SlimmerGold](https://github.com/james0zan/Slimmer/tree/master/tools/SlimmerGold)) that has the instrumenting pass enabled automatically.

 As a summary, in order to instrument the target program, the user need to: